 Factors that influence your car insurance premium include:

-A car insurance deductible is the amount of the cost you've agreed to cover on your own in the event of an accident, before your insurance company covers the rest.
+A car insurance deductible is the amount of the cost you've agreed to cover on your own in the event of an accident before your insurance company covers the rest.
 Very often, a standard deductible is about $500.
-For example, if after a collision your car requires $2,000 worth of repairs, you will pay $500 and your insurance policy will cover the remaining $1,500.
+For example, if your car requires $2,000 worth of repairs after a collision, you will pay $500, and your insurance policy will cover the remaining $1,500.

 Usually, the deductible only applies if you are at fault for the accident.
-If you are hit by another driver, and they are found to be 100% at fault, you will not have to pay a deductible.
-Keep in mind that the lower your deductible is, the higher your insurance premium will be.
-To learn more about how your deductible impacts your insurance premium, speak with one of our car insurance brokers where we will happily take the time to discuss.
+If another driver hits you, and they are found to be 100% at fault, you will not have to pay a deductible for your car insurance.
+Ontario drivers, remember that the lower your deductible, the higher your insurance premium will be.
+To learn more about how your deductible impacts your insurance premium, speak with one of our car insurance brokers, and we will happily take the time to discuss.

 Yes.
 In Ontario, you are required to have third-party liability coverage for your vehicle.
 This type of coverage protects you from the expenses associated with damage or bodily harm accidentally caused by you upon someone else (a third party).
 Our expert car insurance brokers recommend a $2,000,000 liability limit.
 Legal fees are especially easy to rack up should you ever be involved in a complicated claim, and this type of coverage protects you from unforeseen legal costs.

-Yes and no. There are many car insurance myths that exist out there, and this is a widely held belief that isn't entirely true.
+Yes and no. Many car insurance myths exist out there, and this is a widely held belief that isn't entirely true.
 However, because of the tendency of drivers to become lower risk as they enter their mid to late twenties, you should witness a steady decline in your premiums over the years.

-Yes, if you have the right coverage.
-Your personal car insurance can transfer over to a rental car if you have added the optional coverage on.
-However, rental companies do tend to offer their own insurance which can be more comprehensive than your personal auto insurance.
-In this type of circumstance, some drivers decide to opt into the rental company's insurance to avoid any costs to repair a car that isn't their own.
+Yes, if you have the right auto insurance coverage.
+Your personal car insurance can transfer to a rental car if you add the optional coverage.
+However, rental companies do offer their own insurance, which can be more comprehensive than your personal auto insurance.
+In this circumstance, some drivers opt into rental car insurance from the rental company to avoid any costs to repair a car that isn't their own.
 This may also be beneficial to you while renting a car on vacation in another country.
-Speak to a car insurance broker who will find you coverage that protects you in all circumstances, even while renting a car.
+Speak to a broker at Morison Insurance, who will find you coverage that protects you in all circumstances, even while renting a car.

 Yes, generally.
-Anything that negatively impacts your driving record will also negatively impact your car insurance premium.
+Anything that negatively impacts your driving record will also affect your car insurance premium.
 Minor traffic tickets may have a slight impact on your insurance premiums.
-Major tickets (like speeding in a construction zone) will raise your premiums more significantly.
-Any serious or criminal tickets (like driving under the influence) can cause colossal increases to your insurance premiums and some insurance companies may not even be able to insure your vehicle.
+Major tickets (like speeding in a construction zone) will significantly raise your premiums.
+Any serious or criminal tickets (like driving under the influence) can cause colossal increases to your insurance premiums, and some insurance companies may not even be able to insure your vehicle.

-You can let someone else with a driver's license drive your car, but be aware that when doing so you are taking all the risk and liability onto your own insurance policy.
+You can let someone with a driver's license drive your car, but be aware that when doing so, you are taking all the risk and liability onto your insurance policy.
 Regardless of whether your friend or family member is insured under their own policy, you would be liable for any accidents that occur in your car.

-At Morison Insurance we are more than happy to help you get the car insurance policy that's right for your coverage needs.
+At Morison Insurance, we are more than happy to help you get the auto insurance quotes and policy that's right for your coverage needs.
 As a family-run business, we take great pride in treating all our clients as extended family.
 When you choose Morison Insurance, you choose a company that truly has your best interests at heart.
 We're here to help you find the right car insurance policy that will give you peace of mind just in case you wind up in an accident, your vehicle is stolen or if your vehicle is otherwise damaged.

-To speak with a dedicated car insurance broker at Morison Insurance and get your personalized car insurance quote today, we invite you to fill out the quote request form on our website, or give us a call at 1-800-463-8074.
+To speak with a dedicated car insurance broker at Morison Insurance and get your personalized quote for car insurance in Ontario today, we invite you to fill out the quote request form on our website or give us a call at 1-800-463-8074.